DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 .. warning::
     Auto-save in Blender will be temporarily blocked while the Speed Segment Tool is active.
 Make sure to turn off the tool when you don't need it anymore.

-The Speed Keyframes can be moved along the Driving Path, the speed of each key can be changed and the offset in time to the previous Speed Keyframe can be altered.
+The Speed Keyframes can be moved along the Driving Path, the speed of each key can be changed.
+When "Auto Interpolation" is ON, LC will automatically calculate the offset in time between keyframes and set the keyframe tangents.
+Turn this OFF to get full control over the animation.

 All this is done in the 3D viewport using the Hotkeys: